bferrarini/keras-timedistributed-siamese/README.md

 ```

 ## Performance
-The MNIST is a lightweight model designed to be fast to train and achieve a state of the art performance.
+The siamese is based on a lightweight model designed to be fast to train.
+Thirty epochs should yield about 81% accuracy on the training set and 70% on the test set.
 You can replace the corresponding section of the script with your network.
-Thirty epochs should yield about 81% accuracy on the training set and 70% on the test set.